Get started with Magnum in matter of minutes.

 src/ contains the actual project.
 To keep things simple, the project consists of just one source file with the most minimal code possible:

-CMakeLists.txt finds Magnum, sets up compiler flags, creates the executable and links it to all needed libraries:
+src/CMakeLists.txt file finds Magnum, creates the executable and links it to all needed libraries:

 In the following tutorials the code will be explained more thoroughly.

-In Linux (and other Unix-based OSs) you can build the example using the following three commands: create out-of-source build directory, run cmake in it and then run make.
-The application binary will then appear in src/ subdirectory of build dir:
+In Linux (and other Unix-based OSs) you can build the application along with the subprojects using the following three commands: create out-of-source build directory, run cmake, enable SDL2 application in the Magnum subproject and then build everything.
+The compiled application binary will then appear in

 Now you can try to change something in the code.
 Without going too deep into the concepts of graphics programming, we can change clear color to something else and also print basic information about the GPU the engine is running on.
 First include the needed headers: